 Optionor shall promptly give Optionee notice upon the occurrence of any event, or receipt of any notice, which might give rise to a breach by Optionor of any of its representations, covenants or warranties set forth in this Paragraph 15.

-16. Contingencies

-(c)

-17. Default by Optionor
+15. Default by Optionor